SirRicSteel/TheosResearch.org/governance/THEOS_Functional_Time.md

 ## 12. Final Statement

-> **Functional Time enables AI systems to be shaped by past consequences without requiring consciousness, memory, or subjective experience.**
+> **Functional Time enables AI systems to be shaped by past consequences without requiring recursive refinement, memory, or subjective experience.**

 This is the philosophical and technical foundation that makes THEOS unique.